top of page

 There will be handouts on each subject that cover what we go over in each class, and there will also be audio/video links so you can try practices on your own.
 This course includes small and large group discussions since there is so much to learn from each other, and most people are surprised at how much we all have in common when it comes to needing self-compassion.
 The course itself is not recorded to respect privacy.

 Imagine Mindfulness charges a $50 fee for this course; you need to register and pay at their registration page (or use the button below).
-Please note that I am doing this as a volunteer; all proceeds go to Imagine Mindfulness to help them make these practices accessible to people around the world.
+Please note that I am doing this as a volunteer; all proceeds go to Imagine to help them make these practices accessible to people around the world.
+If cost is an issue for you, let me know and I will work something out.

 If you have any questions, you can contact me at modestlymindful@gmail.com.